snifflewow/pfQuest-epoch/Contribute.md

 First search in issues to see if there already is one for whatever addition you want to report.
 Gather as much information you can about what you want to add.
-This can be npc names, items, quest objectives, coordinates and so on.
+This can be npc names, items, quest objectives, coordinates, zone, and so on.
 You can use the macros from the section above to help.
 Make a issue over at [issues](https://github.com/snifflewow/pfQuest-epoch/issues)